Victims' Rights Attorney

-Salary is dependent upon experience with annual increases available.
+Starting Salary range is $70,000 to $100,000 depending on experience, with annual increases available.
 Our excellent benefits start on date of hire and include:

-Please visit www.lacsn.org for more information about our organization and visit our Careers page for current opportunities.
-Follow us on Twitter.com/LegalAidSNV, Facebook, and YouTube.
+Please visit www.lacsn.org for more information about our organization and go to our Careers page for current opportunities.
+Be sure to follow our profiles on Facebook, Instagram, X/Twitter, Bluesky, LinkedIn, YouTube, and TikTok.

 NO TELEPHONE CALLS PLEASE